signalbean/AuthBean/README.md

 1.  **Clone Repo:**
     ```bash
-    git clone [https://github.com/signalbean/AuthBean.git](https://github.com/signalbean/AuthBean.git) && cd AuthBean
+    git clone https://github.com/signalbean/AuthBean.git && cd AuthBean
     ```
 2.  **Firebase Setup (Don't Skip!):**
     * Go to [Firebase Console](https://console.firebase.google.com/), make a project.
     * Get your `firebaseConfig` object from project settings.
     * `script.js` needs this.
-For local dev, you can make a `config.js` (add to `.gitignore`!) and import it, or (less ideal for public repos) paste it directly into `script.js` where the demo config is.
+For local dev, you can make a `config.js` (add to `.gitignore`) and import it, or (less ideal for public repos) paste it directly into `script.js` where the demo config is.
     * Enable Firestore (start in test mode) and Anonymous Sign-in.
 Path structure: `/artifacts/{appId}/users/{userId}`.
 3.  **Open `index.html`:** Drag it into your browser.
 Done!